Mumbai: Illegal shanties at Aarey Colony demolished

-After mid-day’s report on the shantytown that had sprung up near Unit 32 at the cost of the local green cover, Aarey Colony’s CEO launched a demolition drive; a security team was also formed to patrol in the area and prevent further encroachment
+After mid-day’s report on shantytown that had sprung up near Unit 32 at the cost of the local green cover, Aarey Colony’s CEO launched a demolition drive; security team also formed to patrol the area

 Taking serious note of mid-day’s report about shanties rampantly encroaching on Aarey Colony’s green cover, the authorities carried out a massive demolition drive on the illegal structures yesterday.
 Displaying an active interest in the exercise, the Aarey Milk Colony CEO was also present at the site.

 Two bulldozers were used to raze the shantytown that had sprung up near Unit 32, as well as an illegal toddy den in the area